 Think about what you expect in advance

 Consider sending her an email in advance about what you expect.
-“Writing an email will help you compile your thoughts and it will her a chance to think about questions in advance.”
+“Writing an email will help you compile your thoughts, and it will give her a chance to think about questions in advance.”

 Make yourself clear verbally

-Even you sent an email earlier, you should still take the time to verbally explain things before you leave.
+Even if you sent an email earlier, you should still take the time to explain things before you leave verbally.
 “When she arrives, walk her around the house and tell her what you expect.”
 In addition, make sure you have a copy of the written instructions—with the addition of important numbers—posted where the sitter can easily see it for reference.

 Tell your children what to expect before you go

 Whatever it is you expect your children to do (take baths before bed, put away toys, etc.), be sure and tell them this in front of the sitter.
 “Make that clear while everyone is listening.
 A lot of miscommunications between sitters and parents come from the kids after you’re gone.